 Stone Types and Pricing Guide

-We are often asked how much headstones and memorials cost but we can only put an accurate quotation together once we know all the relevant details about the memorial; the stone type, it's size, amount of writing, method of inscription and any other additions such as photo-plaques etc. Wherever possible our headstones are supplied as monoliths.
+We are often asked how much headstones and memorials cost but we can only put an accurate quotation together once we know all the relevant details about the memorial; the stone type, it's size, amount of writing, method of inscription and any other additions such as photo-plaques etc. Wherever possible our headstones are supplied as monoliths and all our memorials are bespoke.

 1. Sandstones and Limestones: Light and uniform coloured 'soft' stone (York stone, Serena, Portland, Marble, Nabresina for example showing in that order below) are all porous and therefore take on lichens, moss and algae.
 Porous stones will usually start to change colour within a year or two - depending on whether the stone is near a hedge or tree (together with other variables) - it is personal preference as to whether one 'likes' this about the stone or not - some people consider the stone dirty, others consider it 'blending' with its natural environment.